robfatland/ops/friction/README.md

 ### health versus BMI

 The primary goal of this exercise -- writing this up -- is to avoid 'this time around'.
 It would be very pleasant to solve my health once and for good.
-That is *solved* in contrast to *goal reached*.
+That is: *Solved* in contrast to *goal reached*.
-The notes here identify solved as a change from 'this time around' to 'last time around'; because as Cerebus says 'The novelty of being dropped on your head wears thin in a hurry.'
+The notes here identify solved as a change from 'this time around' to 'this is the last time around'; because as Cerebus says the novelty of being dropped on your head wears thin in a hurry.
 The novelty of getting to a goal *temporarily* has really worn thin.
 Fortunately I did have a precipitating event to help me try and re-frame from *goal* to *solved*.
-This event was: My dad died.
+This event was my dad dying.
 He was 28 when I was born.
 Did a 28 year countdown clock start ticking the day he passed away?
-I suppose the answer is 'yes unless'.
-Welcome dear future self to ***unless***.
+I suppose the answer is 'yes unless' so welcome dear future self to ***unless***.

 I think health is related to joy of being alive in a virtuous cycle.
+Thinking this is so but then failing to live that way is a self bait-and-switch.
+'Yeah obviously but today I just don't have time to eat healthy.'

 Another bait-and-switch is the idea that weight is health.
 Or BMI is health.
-And permit me to remind you future self that 'this time around' you began with just that idea.
-'Healthy' was just lip service, weight was the read-out on reification.
-This was supported by the idea that weight loss is 90% diet and 10% exercise.
-Based on prior trips around the cycle where exercise was the leading mindset: You decided this time it would be 100% diet.
-That started after a startling scale reading on August 3 2018.
+And permit me to remind you, dear future self, that this time around (this *last* time around) you began with just that idea.
+'Healthy' was the lip service, weight was the reified read-out... and that is actually just fine.
+Better to start under unresolved motivation than not start out.

+I also started out with the idea that weight loss is 90%+ from diet and 10%- from exercise.
+On prior trips around the loss/gain cycle I used exercise as the lead dog, the 90%.
+This time I began with "it has to be 100% diet".
+The start day was August 3 2018.

-Fortunately this delusion started the process off *gradually* so that I grew from my role of weight loser into the more complete role of health manager.
-The phrase 'use it or lose it' kept playing somewhere in the back of my mind... but this was just some gasoline.
-Needed a match... but I didn't worry too much about the dearth of matches.
-And then one winter day the child had a play date at the Seattle Boulder Project so I rented shoes and a chalk bag so as to keep tabs on her.
+The process began very *gradually* and over the first nine months my mindset has changed from weight loser to a more complete mindset of health manager.
+Before this change: The phrase 'Use it or lose it' kept playing somewhere in the back of my mind... but it was only sloshing gasoline, no match... and I didn't worry too much about the dearth of matches.
+Then one winter day the child had a playdate at the Seattle Boulder Project so I rented some tight shoes and a chalk bag and wandered in so as to keep tabs on her.

 Match.

 ### the sub-problem